Northgard - General Extreme Mode Tips > MGW: Video Game Guides, Cheats, Tips and Tricks

 4. Mine Stone and Iron as early as possible on most maps.
 Upgrading buildings is vital.

 5. Trading Posts are the Great Equalizer.
 If you have a map rich in forests, or food, you can sell off the excess from your efficient, upgraded buildings instead of posting villagers as Merchants.
 Depending on the map, you can get 2-6 trade routes going at once, though you rarely need more than 2.

 6. Don’t buy resources from the Market!
 It’s almost a guaranteed sign you haven’t expanded properly or in the right order.
 The campaign ensures that you are near all vital resources, so don’t buy from the Market unless absolutely necessary!

 1. Upgrade buildings relative to what you need as quickly as possible.
 If you’re running low on Food, upgrade a Food building.

-2. There are 3 essential tools to upgrade with Iron every level: Woodcutters, your biggest group of Food Gatherers, and Axe Throwers.
+2. There are three essential tools to upgrade with Iron at every level: Woodcutters, your biggest group of Food Gatherers, and Axe Throwers.

 1. Never fall below 0 on happiness.
 If you notice you’re getting close, build a brewery immediately!
 Low happiness means no new villagers, which puts an end to your dream of expansion.

-3. Generally, turn Villagers into Healers in the Winter when you have wounded, since Villagers are less efficient in Winter.
+3. Generally, turn Villagers into Healers when you have wounded since Villagers are less efficient in Winter.